catid/longhair/README.md

 ## TODO

-The decoder needs the same treatment as the encoder for windowed optimization.

 Allow for input that is not a multiple of 8 bytes.

 Add wrapper around the CRS code to collect data buffers and process when ready.